Andonome/dungen/README.md

 These types determine where rooms can go.
 You don't want a kitchen in a tunnel, or everyone will wander through while you're trying to cook, and there's no use having a guard room in last area of the dungeon, after some marauder has travelled past the living area and treasure room.

+# Tests

+To test a change, run

+> python -i main.py

+> testD(30)

+This will run 30 tests of the dungeon script, to see if any break.

 ```

                                                                                                                                                   ┌────────────────────────┐